 Step into the world of native gardens with Eric Rohsler.
 “Right plant; right place” is their philosophy and key to success.

-Native plants have evolved and adapted to grow in our area, so using these species helps reduce the need for irrigation and the number of garden pests.
-When planted in their natural conditions, native plants experience less stress than non-native plants, are more insect and disease resistant, and can tolerate harsh conditions.
+Native plants have evolved and adapted to grow in our area.
+So naturally using these species helps reduce the need for irrigation and the number of garden pests.
+Native gardening is beneficial to the area and also the plants themselves.
+When planted in their natural conditions, native plants tend to thrive.
+Native plants experience less stress than non-native plants.
+They also are more insect and disease resistant and they can tolerate harsh conditions.

-Native plants help with erosion control and provide needed food sources for pollinator species, including butterflies, hoverflies, hummingbirds, bees, and bats.
+One of the perks of native gardening help with erosion control.
+Plants native to the area tend to benefit the soil because they are used to the area and the soil.
+Native plants also provide needed food sources for pollinator species, including butterflies, hoverflies, hummingbirds, bees, and bats.
 Native species can also be planted in combination with non-native species to form a naturalistic planting that aims to recreate a particular type of habitat, like a meadow.